bdsinger/rockysetta/README.md

 3) uses it to run Intel based Linux on Apple Silicon via Rosetta2

 You can overwrite any existing custom template with the same one it creates on first run, by supplying the args "-t newcustom"

+Continue running it with no arguments to reuse this initial config, unless you have a reason to play with Lima and make your own templates or multiple instances with different names.
+If you prefer a different distro you can supply its dockerhub name via the -c option.

 If the command runs successfully, the end result will be a root prompt (#) in rockylinux:9.3 for intel (x86_64)